gpavlov2016/CarND-Capstone/README.md

 Upon classifying the image, the class is published to other nodes.
 After a set number of consecutive classifications, the vehicle is confident in the measurement and decides what to do based on the light color.

-## Planning
-This module decide the vehicle path using various inputs like: vehicle's current position, velocity and location, state of various traffic lights on the way.
-This includes two main nodes:
-1. **Waypoint loader:** This loads the static waypoint data (CSV) and publishes to /base_waypoints

- 2. **Waypoint updater:** This is main planning node.
-This subscribes to three main topics, 1. current_pose, vehicle current position, 2. base_waypoints, list of all waypoints and 3. traffic_waypoint, location of traffic light.

-    If upcoming traffic light is red and vehicle is at stopping distance then system tries to stop the vehicle.
-In case of situation when there is no red light or vehicle is ahead of red light stop line, vehicle moves at max speed.

 # Results